chains-project/maven-lockfile/template/README.md

 This allows us to validate the integrity of the transitive dependencies as well.
 ## GithubAction

-We have created a GithubAction that can be used to validate the integrity of your maven repository.
+We have created a GithubAction that can be used to validate the integrity of your `maven` repository.
 A sample workflow is shown below:
 Usage:
 ```yml
 ${action_content}
 ```
-If a pom.xml file is changed this action will add a commit with the updated lockfile to the pull request.
+If a pom.xml file is changed, this action will add a commit with the updated lockfile to the pull request.
 Otherwise, it will validate the lockfile and fail if the lockfile is correct.

 ⚠️**Warning**: The action result of your lockfile could be platform dependent.
 Some artifacts are platform dependent and the checksums will differ between platforms.